michaeljoseph/oauth_proxy/README.md

 ## Installation

 1. [Install Go](http://golang.org/doc/install)
-2. `$ go get github.com/bitly/google_auth_proxy`.
+2. `$ go get github.com/kevin1024/oauth_proxy`.
 This should put the binary in `$GOROOT/bin`

 ## OAuth Configuration

-You will need to register an OAuth application with google, and configure it with Redirect URI(s) for the domain you intend to run google_auth_proxy on.
+You will need to register an OAuth application with your chosen oauth provider, and configure it with Redirect URI(s) for the domain you intend to run oauth_proxy on.

-1. Visit to Google Api Console https://code.google.com/apis/console/
+1. Visit the provider's API console
 2. under "API Access", choose "Create an OAuth 2.0 Client ID"
 3. Edit the application settings, and list the Redirect URI(s) where you will run your application.
 For example:
 `https://internalapp.yourcompany.com/oauth2/callback`